d-kozak/enticing/documentation/text_format.md

 ```

 Advantages of this data format
-* It is similar to the format which is used on the index servers internally, so serialization would become much simpler.
+* It is similar to the format which is used on the index servers internally, so serialization becomes simpler.
 * Does not need so much preprocessing on the client side.
 * Easy to render
-* Indexing is more straightforward ( no need to take into account length of words on the default index.
+* Indexing is more straightforward.
+It can be based on words instead of individual characters.
+Therefore there is no need to take into account length of words on the default index.
 * Smaller payload due to the fact that the semantics of the data is defined separately in the corpus format.